MicrosoftDocs/winrt-api/windows.devices.humaninterfacedevice/hidnumericcontroldescription_reportsize.md

 ## -description

-Gets the size, in bytes, of the given numeric control.
+Gets the size of the data field for the usage in a report.

 ## -property-value

-The report size (in bytes).
+The data field size (in bits).

 ## -remarks

+If [ReportCount](hidnumericcontroldescription_reportcount.md) is greater than one, each usage has a separate data field of this size.

 ## -examples